How to Reset OneDrive Sync on Windows 11

 Resetting on macOS

-If OneDrive isn't syncing correctly on your Mac, you can reset the OneDrive app to fix syncing issues without needing administrator privileges.
+Mac users can also fix persistent sync failures by manually running the app's built-in reset script.
 This OneDrive reset process helps refresh the connection between your Mac and OneDrive, resolving most syncing glitches.
-You can get your files updated again with this straightforward method.
+Your files can get updated again with this method.

 - Quit OneDrive by clicking the cloud icon in the top menu bar and selecting Quit OneDrive.